sciZer0/7/v/README.md

 Winston Churchill’s quote sums up the mainstream opinion on what it means to have a real democracy, incl. direct democracy.

-For a democracy to work well, those who are making the decisions, the average voter, need to know what is going on and be really motivated.
+For a democracy to work well, those who are making the decisions, the average voter, need to

+1. have real power to change things
+2. know what is going on
+3. be really motivated

 On the other hand, absolutely, when you treat people like mushrooms — feed them manure and keep them in the dark — you get the "average voter" awful effect.